jthlab/demesinfer/docs/optimization.rst

     cons = create_constraints(demo.to_demes(), paths)

 For any contrained optimization method, one needs a set of parameters they wish to optimize, the constraints, a way to compute the expected SFS, and a way to compute the likelihood and its gradient.
+The ``create_constraints`` function is a helper function that takes in a dictionary of parameters and calls on ``constraints_for`` to output the associated constraints.

 Initial Required Setup
 ----------------------